Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Mumbai is a melting pot of cuisines, both regional and international, and the city is simply bursting with wonderful restaurants.
 With so many migrants in Mumbai, the city caters to everyone, and travellers can enjoy anything from a modest street-side café meal, to fine-dining and trendy eateries where patrons rub shoulders with Mumbai's silver screen stars.

 From traditional Tandoori food, kebabs and the delicious and inventive Gujarati cuisine, to Mughlai and the highly popular Punjabi cuisine, Mumbai represents every single kind of Indian fare.
 Dishes such as butter chicken and chicken tikka masala have been exported to the rest of the world, but are still staples on most Indian menus.
 Indians make wonderful use of vegetables and vegetarians will have no problem finding something to suit them.
 Seafood from the Konkan coast is also quite famous, and considered to be a local specialty in Mumbai.
-Try the local street-snack pani puri, also known as gup chup, a round, hollow bowl made from crisp-fried unleavened bread and filled with a mixture of tamarind, chilli, chaat masala, onion and potatoes.
-Authentic masala chai is a must while visiting Mumbai - this sweet tea, boiled in a mixture of water, milk and spices such as cardamom, cinnamon, and ginger, might well be one of the abiding memories of India.
+Visitors should try the local street-snack pani puri, also known as gup chup, a round, hollow bowl made from crisp-fried unleavened bread and filled with a mixture of tamarind, chilli, chaat masala, onion and potatoes.
+Authentic masala chai is a must while visiting Mumbai; this sweet tea, boiled in a mixture of water, milk and spices such as cardamom, cinnamon, and ginger, might well be one of the abiding memories of India.

 Many might not anticipate that Mumbai boasts a fabulous nightlife, but this city will not disappoint with its dazzling display of clubs, discos, bars and restaurants all bustling into the early hours.
 With so many Bollywood stars, millionaires, and high-profile social butterflies around, Mumbai boasts the cream of India's nightlife, with plenty of chic and trendy spots for travellers to enjoy.